About Rebbetzin Chana Bracha

-Rebbetzin Chana Bracha Siegelbaum, a native of Denmark, is the founder and director of Midreshet B’erot Bat Ayin: Holistic Torah for Women on the Land.
-She holds a Bachelor of Education in Bible and Jewish Philosophy from Michlala Jerusalem College for Women and a Master’s of Art in Jewish History from Touro College.
+Rebbetzin Chana Bracha Siegelbaum, a native of Denmark, is founder and director of Midreshet B'erot Bat Ayin: Holistic Torah for Women on the Land.
+She holds a Bachelor of Education in Bible and Jewish Philosophy from Michlala Jerusalem College for Women, and a Master of Arts in Jewish History from Touro College.
 Rebbetzin Chana Bracha creates curricula emphasizing women’s spiritual empowerment through traditional Torah values.
-She has published the following books: Women at the Crossroads: A Woman’s Perspective on the Weekly Torah Portion; Ruth: Gleaning the Fallen Sparks; The Seven Fruits of the Land of Israel with their Mystical & Medicinal Properties; Parasha Meditations for Spiritual Renewal and Strengthening Communication with the Creator and My Memoir: The Story of a Danish Jew Who Fled the Nazis.
-Rebbetzin practices EmunaHealing as a gifted spiritual healer through Emunah, tefilah, and energy work.
-Chana Bracha has a married son and several granddaughters and lives with her husband on the land of the Judean hills, Israel.
+In 2010, she published her first book, Women at the Crossroads: A Woman’s Perspective on the Weekly Torah Portion.
+Since then, she has published Ruth: Gleaning the Fallen Sparks (2012), the award-winning The Seven Fruits of the Land of Israel with their Mystical & Medicinal Properties (2014), her first children’s book The Nameless Chicken from Judea (2015), Parasha Meditations for Spiritual Renewal and Strengthening Communication with the Creator (2016), My Memoir: The Story of a Danish Jew who Fled the Nazis (2019), The B’erot Bat Ayin Songbook with Guitar Chords and Torah Tidbits, (2022), and Esther, the Moon and Me: The Hidden Path to Feminine Empowerment and Redemption (2025).

 No comments: